-Legal and related expenses were \$1.7 million during the 2020 period compared to \$1.3 million in the 2019 period, an increase of \$0.4 million.
+Legal and related expenses were \$3.8 million during the 2020 period compared to \$2.4 million in the 2019 period, an increase of \$1.3 million.
+During the 2020 period, we incurred \$2.5 million for contested proxy costs relating to our February 2020 annual shareholders meeting.
 As described in Note 3, third-party payers, including government programs, may decide to deny payment or recoup payments for testing that they contend was improperly billed or not medically necessary, against their coverage determinations, or for which they believe they have otherwise overpaid (including as a result of their own error), and we may be required to refund payments already received.
 During the third fiscal quarter of 2019, a significant third-party payer informed us outside of their typical business practice that they believe it overpaid the Company during certain periods of fiscal 2018.
 The Company disputes these claims and has formally sent legal appeal letters to the payer.
 In the 2020 period, we recorded \$0.8 million in legal and related expenses as a result of reduced reimbursements this payer made to us.
-At this time, the Company is unable to determine the probability of the outcome of these appeals or reasonably estimate a range of potential losses associated with this claim.
-Also during the 2020 period, we recorded \$0.6 million for contested proxy costs relating to our annual shareholders meeting which takes place in January 2020.
-Legal expense associated with legal activity and related costs associated with on-going litigation and contract dispute where the Company is the plaintiff decreased \$1.0 million due to the timing of activities.
+At this time, we are unable to determine the probability of the outcome of these appeals or reasonably estimate a range of potential losses associated with this claim.
+Legal expense associated with legal activity and related costs associated with on-going litigation and contract disputes where the Company is the plaintiff decreased \$1.7 million due to the timing of activities.

-Interest income, net was \$0.2 million in both the 2020 and 2019 periods and represents interest on cash and cash equivalents.
-Interest rates were higher in the 2020 period.
+Interest income, net was \$0.4 million in the 2020 period and \$0.5 million in the 2019 period and represents interest on cash and cash equivalents.
+Interest rates and cash in money market funds were higher in the 2019 period.

-The foreign currency gain recognized by the Life Sciences Products segment during the 2019 period was \$0.2 million compared to a loss of \$0.3 million in the 2019 period, a favorable variance of \$0.5 million.
-During the 2020 period, there was a revaluation gain due to the significant appreciation of the British pound versus the U.S. dollar compared to the 2019 period.
+The foreign currency revaluation gain recognized by the Life Sciences Products segment during the 2020 period was \$0.3 million compared to a loss of \$0.2 million in the 2019 period, a favorable variance of \$0.5 million.
+During the 2020 period, the gain was primarily due to the significant appreciation of the British pound versus the U.S. dollar, and to a lesser extent the appreciation of the Swiss franc and Euro, compared to the 2019 period.